Hanina ben Dosa: Biography

-Stories of His Prayers
+Legends

 There is a story which relates that when the son of Johanan ben Zakai was very sick, the father solicited the prayers of Hanina.
 Hanina readily complied, and the child recovered.
 The overjoyed father could not refrain from expressing his admiration for his wonderful pupil, stating that he himself might have prayed the whole day without doing any good.
 His wife, astonished at such self-abasement on the part of her famous husband, inquired, "Is Hanina greater than you?"
 To this he replied, "There is this difference between us: he is like the body-servant of a king, having at all times free access to the august presence, without even having to await permission to reach his ears; while I, like a lord before a king, must await an opportune moment".

 Another tale states that, at the solicitation of Gamaliel II, Hanina entreated mercy for that patriarch's son, and at the conclusion of his prayers assured Gamaliel's messengers that the patient's fever had left him.
 This assurance created doubt in the minds of the messengers, who promptly asked, "Art thou a prophet?"
 To this he replied, "I am neither a prophet nor the son of a prophet; but experience has taught me that whenever my prayer flows freely it is granted; otherwise, it is rejected."
 The messengers thereupon noted down Hanina's declaration, and the exact time when it was made; on reaching the patriarch's residence they found that Hanina had spoken truly.

 Another legend states that, while traveling, he was caught in a shower and prayed "Master of the universe, the whole world is pleased, while Hanina alone is annoyed."
 The rain immediately ceased.
 Arriving home, he altered his prayer: "Master of the universe, shall all the world be grieved while Hanina enjoys his comfort?"
 Thereupon copious showers descended.
 With reference to this legend it was said, "Beside Ben Dosa's prayers those of the high priest himself are of no avail".

 When, one Shabbat eve, his daughter filled the lamp with vinegar instead of oil, and then sadly told him of her mistake, he remarked, "He who hath endowed oil with the power of burning may endow vinegar with the same power"; and the lamp burned on throughout the whole of the next day.